SakifAzwad/Meet-Ready/ProjectDocumentation.md

 - I designed the role setting page that will be used for role setting for new user.

 - I designed ImageUpload, PdfUpload, VideoUpload, UserImage, UserName component for using in create-profile page.

+### Front end Design adjustment

+- In the dashboard navbar I changed the button color to theme color.
+- In the create-event route I implemented the DRY principle in rendering options of a select input.
+I also changed the design structure of the page to integrate the functionality with the server more smoothly.
+I also applied some conditional logic here.
+First one is when the user selects a date from a date range that time a new row will appear for each date that will show the date, relevant day and a time select dropdown.
+Rows for date,day and time can be increased or decreased by just changing the date from the date field.
+Second one is the value in time select dropdown list will change dynamically based on the duration selected in the duration dropdown list.
+- In our scheduled-even route I changed the card background color and added some extra field in the card.

+- I changed the input field in navbar, footer, editEvent, createEvent page and used single InputField component.

 ### Api creation at the backend
 - Post route for event creation.
 This route will get data from the create-event page and save it to the database.
 For this is written CreateEvent schema also.